CarlaBuongiorno/OceanThrills/README.md

     ![footer](assets/images/readme-images/features/footer.png)

-- A __Contact__ page where users can enter their name, email address, a message, as well as a _checkbox_ giving them the option to receive discounted offers on the Activities listed in the website.
+- A __Contact__ page where users can enter their name, email address, a message, as well as a _checkbox_ giving them the option to receive discounted offers on the Activities listed on the website.

     ![contact page](assets/images/readme-images/features/contactForm.png)